Neil, Medicine Design, US

 What was your career path to GSK and antimicrobial awareness?

 At the age of 13, I wanted to invent drugs to save people’s lives.
 Despite the negative comments I received from my Chemistry teacher at school, I went ahead and obtained my degrees and a PhD.
 Following a year of postdoctoral research at Cambridge University, I accepted my first research position as a Medicinal Chemist.
 I learned quickly that antibacterial drugs will generate resistance if they are used therapeutically for long enough.
-That was in 1987, and 30 years later, I’m still working in this area, identifying new classes of antibiotics to address the problem of antimicrobial resistance.
+That was in 1987, and more than 30 years later, I’m still working in this area, identifying new classes of antibiotics to address the problem of antimicrobial resistance.

 What motivates you in your role?